 Missing, Lost or Never Received Your W2?

-In order to find out how much you owe in taxes it is required that all tax returns are filed.
+To find out how much you owe in taxes, it is required that all tax returns are filed.
 If you have a standard job where you receive a W2, it is required that you have this document to complete your tax returns.

 Back Taxes Frequently Asked Questions